ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

    app_group "room2"
 ~~~~~~~~~~~

-### Update a Group Configuration ### {#configuration-resource-put}
+## Overwrite a Group Configuration ## {#configuration-resource-put}

-The Administrator can send a PUT request to the group-configuration resource associated to an OSCORE group, in order to update the current configuration of that group.
+The Administrator can send a PUT request to the group-configuration resource associated to an OSCORE group, in order to overwrite the current configuration of that group with a new one.
 The payload of the request has the same format of the POST request defined in {{collection-resource-post}}, with the exception of the status parameter 'group_name' that MUST NOT be included.

 The error handling for the PUT request is the same as for the POST request defined in {{collection-resource-post}}.
 If no error occurs, the Group Manager performs the following actions.